 Content Index Administration

-It can take a while for the queue to process if there are thousands of changes to your site within a short period.
+It can take a while for the queues to process if there are thousands of changes to your site within a short period.

 To check the contents of the queue: